dan-giddins/pixel-art-extractor/README.md

 10. You can also use any combination of the following optional parameters:
     * `python pixel_art_extractor.py -b C:\Path\To\File\picture.png` if you would like the output to have a 1px wide border
     * `python pixel_art_extractor.py -s 5 C:\Path\To\File\picture.png` if you would like the output to be scaled up by a factor of 5 (this works for any positive integer)
+    * `python pixel_art_extractor.py -w 10 C:\Path\To\File\picture.png` if you would like to automatically pass a pixel width of 10 instead of being promted for it each time

 ## Example